hughdbrown/fermat_witness/README.md

 ```

 # How many samples to ensure 1 in a million error?
-Assume the worst case: we are testing 561for primality.
+Assume the worst case: we are testing 561 for primality.
 It has a 57.04% of being a Fermat's witness for any sample `n`.

 Assuming independent samples:
 ```